offgridtrade/orderbook_server/README.md

-# Offgrid core ordebook
+# Offgrid Matching Engine

-This is the instance for offgrid orderbook core engine.
+This is the code for matching engine for Offgrid.

 It handles L1/L2/L3